Horocycle flows on abelian covers of surfaces of negative curvature: The spectral picture

 \subsection{A Guivarc'h-Nagaev approach}

-In this section we are going to use a spectral argument, originally due to Guivarc'h and Nagaev\footnote{See \cite{Gou} for a review of the argument.}, to study the analytic properties of the leading eigenvalue of $\cL^{(\omega)}_t$.
+In this section we are going to use a spectral argument, originally due to Guivarc'h and Nagaev, to study the analytic properties of the leading eigenvalue of $\cL^{(\omega)}_t$; we refer the reader to \cite{Gou} for a review of the argument.
 Unfortunately, we cannot use quasi-compactness of the semigroup.
 Nevertheless, the information on the peripheral spectrum of $\hat \cL_t$ and the quasi-compactness of the resolvent will be enough to performe an analogous computation.

 We show that, in \Cref{prop:pert1}, the only pole with zero real part occurs at $\omega =0$ and is simple.